Nipuni456/Development-and-validation-of-Simulated-Annealing-Algorithm/README.md

-# Development-and-validation-of-Simulated-Annealing-Algorithm
+# Simulated Annealing Algorithm with Metropolis criterion
-Development and Validation of a Simulated Annealing Algorithm for Optimization!
-This project involved implementing and fine-tuning a Simulated Annealing (SA) algorithm in Python to solve complex optimization problems, including both unimodal and multimodal benchmark functions.
+This repository features the implementation of the "Simulated Annealing Algorithm with Metropolis Criterion," a probabilistic technique used for finding the global optimum of complex functions.
+The algorithm leverages the Metropolis criterion to accept or reject new solutions based on their energy states, aiding in escaping local optima and approaching the global optimum.
+The code demonstrates the SA algorithm's application to various optimization problems and the code includes clear documentation and examples to illustrate its application.